 Important Information for Admitted Students

 Students will be notified of admission decisions via email to their personal email account and to their @MUN email account.
-Acceptance letters are no longer mailed.
-It is important, therefore, to ensure that we have an accurate email address on file and that students check it regularly.
+Acceptance letters are not mailed.
+It is important, therefore, to ensure that we have an accurate email address in the system and that students check it regularly.
 It is also important to set up your @MUN email account.

 Notification of Admission Decisions: